Grace that mostly fails is not grace. This grace actually saves.

 Then comes the most direct evidence.
 Verse 14: "who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own."

 This is definite atonement.
 Christ "gave himself for us" — not for everyone without exception.
 He redeemed us.
-He purified for himself a people for his own possession.
+He purified for himself a people that are his very own.
 The Arminian cannot have it both ways.
 If verse 11 teaches that grace appeared "for all people" in the sense of every individual, and verse 14 teaches that Christ died "for us" to purify "a people," then the text contradicts itself — unless "all people" in verse 11 means "all kinds of people," drawn from every category, whom Christ redeemed through definite atonement.

 The Devastating Fork